codingWithElias/java-crud-mysql-database/README.md

-# Java Login & Sign Up GUI
+# Java GUI crud with MYSQL Database XAMPP

-## JAVA - How To Design Login And Register Form In Java Netbeans
+## Simple Project step by step using mysql database and Netbeans IDE

 version: 1.0.0